 Students who have successfully completed all the required coursework and who possess a minimum GPA of 3.0.
-Students will submit a copy of the Request to Sit for the Comprehensive Exam form; a copy of their unofficial transcript and the Dissertation Study Plan form.
+Students will submit a copy of the Request to Sit for the Comprehensive Exam form; a copy of their unofficial transcript and the Dissertation Plan of Study form.